 Not only that, but the Town of Lunenburg is also a UNESCO World Heritage Site with two National Historic Sites.
 It’s quite the history and seafood-lovers bucket list destination!

-Top 10 Things To Do in Lunenburg, Nova Scotia
+Best Things to Do in Lunenburg, Nova Scotia

 1. Stroll the Streets & Rows of Colorful Houses